De Maasduinen National Park: Landscape and history

 The present characteristics of the park are strongly influenced by an intense interplay of wind, water and humans through the course of time, resulting in a unique pattern of drifting sand ridges or parabolic dunes.
 At present drifting sand is rare due to the forestry programs of the state at the beginning of the 20th century.
 Besides heathlands and forests, there are several fens in the park.
 A part of the area was used for sand and gravel extraction in the 1980s.

 Flora and fauna

-In the park quite a lot of reptiles and amphibians species occur such as Coronella austriaca, Epidalea calamita, Pelobates fuscus, Lacerta agilis, Anguis fragilis, and Zootoca vivipara.
-Some typical birds for the park are Grus grus, Caprimulgus europaeus, Falco subbuteo, Circus aeruginosus, Dryocopus martius and Alcedo atthis.
-Several marten species can be found in the park, such as the beaver (Castor fiber), as well as several bat species such as Pipistrellus pipistrellus and Plecotus auritus.
+In the park quite a lot of reptiles and amphibians species occur such as Smooth snake, Natterjack toad, Pelobates fuscus, Sand lizard, Slow worm, and Viviparous lizard.
+Some typical birds for the park are Common crane, European nightjar, Eurasian hobby, Western marsh harrier, Black woodpecker and Common kingfisher.
+Several marten species can be found in the park, such as the beaver (Eurasian beaver), as well as several bat species such as Common pipistrelle and Brown long-eared bat.
 There are at least 26 species of dragonflies and 33 species of butterflies.

 Among the flora we find several oak species, birch, pine, alder and beech and the very rare marsh gentian (Gentiana pneumonanthe) and bog myrtle (Myrica gale).